Board of Governors

 David is a Partner in Gatley Read, Chartered Accountants, elected onto the Governing Body in December 2007 when he joined the Finance & General Purposes Committee.
 David currently sits on the Finance and Resources committee of the MAT.

 I am the vice president of the student executive and thoroughly enjoy the positive impact I can have through the role.
 At A-Level I currently take History, Geography and Biology, three subjects which I enjoy due to their exacting nature.
 Outside of college my passion extends to music, skateboarding and football.
 I hope to take History to university level, having enjoyed the freedom of the subject which allowed me to develop and apply my knowledge on a boundless amount of historical events.

 Jan was appointed as Clerk to the Corporation on 1st January 2012.
 Jan did her degree in Communications at Loughborough University, where she graduated with a First class honours in 1996.
 She then went on to do a Post Graduate Diploma in Careers Guidance at Nottingham Trent University, and worked as a Careers Adviser for 15 years.
 Jan has volunteered as a Governor for 17 years, and most recently with a Special School in Kirklees.

 Donna Wright – Support Staff Governor

-I have worked at Oldham Sixth Form College for 13 years in the Student Services Department.
+I have worked at Oldham Sixth Form College for 14 years in the Student Services Department.
 I have lived in Oldham all my life and am proud to be part of Oldham Sixth Form College.
 I have had a number of roles in the Student Services team including change of courses, early leavers, referrals, administration for parents evening and progress monitoring.
-Recently I received a promotion to Data Quality Officer and completed a course at Oldham College in Leadership & Management and hope to use these skills and experiences to make a positive contribution to the governors team.
+My current role as Data Quality Officer has enabled me to get more involved in script writing and producing data reports for various members of staff.
+I hope to use these skills and experiences to make a positive contribution to the governor’s team.